joebew42/elixir-playground/examples/bank_account/scratch.md

 # DOING

+* each account may be a process

 # TODO

-* each account will be a process
 * what to do when a process dies (introduce a kind of supervisor)

 # DONE